How to sleep in the heat when it's too hot outside

 “By keeping those key areas cooler, and away from the heat of the covers, it will help lower your core temperature,” she says.

 If your AC isn’t working and your fan hasn’t arrived yet, why not go old school?
-Another great way to cool down so you learn how to sleep in the heat is running cold water over a flannel and resting it on these key areas, Alison says.
+Another great way to cool down is running cold water over a flannel and resting it on these key areas, says Jones, who is also an expert at Sealy.

-If you want to have a comforter, otherwise known as a duvet, in the summer then opting for a hot weather-appropriate one is a good idea.
+If you want to have a comforter (otherwise known as a duvet) in the summer, opting for a hot weather-appropriate one is a good idea.
 Many of the best duvets are suitable for both the colder and warmer months, bridging the gap between seasons.

 “If you use a duvet in the summer, choose a cool one,” Dr Potter says.
 “Get one with a tog rating of less than five, for instance.
 If that’s still too warm or you don’t want to buy another duvet, try using just the cover and keep the inner handy in case you get too cool.”